HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Parkour Results

-We conduct ablation experiments on removing the discriminator reward in motion tracking task ($w/o r^{style} in track$), and removing the task indicator in the critic ($w/o k$).
-We analyze that using a common discriminator to provide rewards helps shape behaviors across both training modes, allowing skills to be more easily transferred between the two.
+We validate the effectiveness of scene information in the discriminator by removing it from the discriminator ($D^{\text{w/o scene info}}$).
+While task completion remains similar, skill accuracy and tracking error degrade.
+Without scene context, the discriminator evaluates state transitions in isolation, allowing behaviors that appear natural in isolation to receive high rewards, regardless of their fit with the scene.
+Consequently, the model may perform inappropriate skills, resulting in unnatural interactions that are misaligned with the scene.
+Finally, we ablate the task indicator in the critic (w/o $k$).
 The task indicator in the critic is also crucial, as the two modes have different reward structures (tracking vs. adversarial imitation learning).
 Without the task indicator, the critic fails to estimate values accurately, resulting in worse performance.
-We observed that the critic's loss was 5x larger when the task indicator was removed.
+We observe that the critic's loss is 5x larger when the task indicator is removed.